 - spatial distribution of domestic violence incidents, including locations and premises at which these incidents occur;

 - time of day, day of week and month that domestic violence incidents occur;

 - involvement of alcohol in domestic violence incidents; and

 - information about victims and perpetrators involved in domestic violence incidents, including their gender, age, Indigenous status and victim-offender relationship

 The next update will be available: March 2021

 Full list of available reports

-The map below shows the rate per 100,000 population for domestic violence related assault offences recorded by the NSW Police Force by Local Government Area (council areas) in 2015.
+The map below shows the rate per 100,000 population for domestic violence related assault offences recorded by the NSW Police Force by Statistical Area in 2019.